locationtech/geomesa/docs/user/commandline_tools.rst

 For example, to add a type named ``customtype``, create a directory named ``$GEOMESA_HOME/conf/sfts/customtype`` and then add the SFT and Conveter typesafe config to the a file named ``$GEOMESA_HOME/conf/sfts/customtype/reference.conf``.
 This file will be automatically picked up and placed on the classpath when the tools are run.

+To see which SFT and Converter confs are installed try the ``geomesa env`` command described below.

 Running the command line tools
 ------------------------------